 Catchment and subcatchment hydrology, position in the landscape, modifications and prior conditions combine to determine the inflows and outflows of a habitat or land unit.

 Surface and groundwater may flow into and out of land units continually or periodically.
 This water may originate in the land unit as rainfall or cloud interception, or pass through it from elsewhere in the catchment in streams, drains, irrigation, floodwater or aquifers.
+At the land unit scale the processes of evaporation and transpiration also occur.

 Rainfall reaches a stream via surface runoff or overland flow across the surface of the land toward a surface water body, through shallow groundwater, and via infiltration into the soil and percolation into deeper groundwater which enters the stream and contributes to baseflow.
 The water then becomes stream flow – also known as channel runoff, the flow of water in natural watercourses such as streams, creeks, and rivers.
 Water can also seep from deep underground aquifers to the surface when its pressure is great enough.